 Breakfast club runs from 7.30am – 8.30am

 After School Club is split into two sessions.
 The Twilight session is from 3.15pm until 4.30pm and the Late session is from 4.15pm until 6.00pm.

 For more information about free and paid for After School clubs including Breakfast and After School Club please follow the link below.

 For information about our approach to and the content of our curriculum we follow in each academic year for every subject, please view our Curriculum page.

 Pupil premium is additional funding for publicly funded schools in England to raise the attainment of disadvantaged pupils of all abilities and to close the gaps between them and their peers.

-Follow the links below to view our Pupil Premium Strategy Statement for 2021-22
+Follow the links below to view our Targeted Funds Statement for 2022-23:

 Schools receive PE and sport premium funding based on the number of pupils in years 1 to 6.

 Click the link below to see out Sports Funding Information for 2022/23

 Click the link below to see out Sports Funding Information for 2021/22